aufasodik/tp/docs/UserGuide.md

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `list` : Lists all applications.
+    * `list` : Lists all companies.

     * `add n/Google p/67676767 e/google@example.com a/Goggles street, block 123, #01-01 r/FAANG Jackpot t/pending-interview` : Adds a company named `Google` to the Application List.

     * `delete 3` : Deletes the 3rd contact shown in the current list.

-   * `clear` : Deletes all applications.
+    * `clear` : Deletes all companies.

     * `exit` : Exits the app.